The Thing (listening device): Aftermath

 Wright's examination led to development of a similar British system codenamed SATYR, used throughout the 1950s by the British, Americans, Canadians and Australians.

-There were later models of the device, some with more complex internal structure (the center post under the membrane attached to a helix, probably to increase Q).
-Maximizing the Q-factor was one of the engineering priorities, as this allowed higher selectivity to the illuminating signal frequency, and therefore increased operating distance and also higher acoustic sensitivity.
+There were later models of the device, some with more complex internal structure (the center post under the membrane attached to a helix, probably to increase the Q factor).
+Maximizing the Q factor was one of the engineering priorities, as this allowed higher selectivity to the illuminating signal frequency, and therefore increased operating distance and also higher acoustic sensitivity.

 The CIA ran a secret research program at the Dutch Radar Laboratory (NRP) in Noordwijk in the Netherlands from 1954 to approximately 1967 to create its own covert listening devices based on a dipole antenna with a detector diode and a small microphone amplifier.
 The devices were developed under the Easy Chair research contract and were known as Easy Chair Mark I (1955), Mark II (1956), Mark III (1958), Mark IV (1961) and Mark V (1962).
-Although initially they could not get the resonant cavity microphone to work reliably, several products involving passive elements (PEs) were developed for the CIA as a result of the research.
-In 1965, the NRP finally got a reliably working pulsed cavity resonator, but by that time the CIA was no longer interested in passive devices, largely because of the high levels of RF energy involved.
+Although initially they could not get the resonant cavity microphone to work reliably, several products involving passive elements were developed for the CIA as a result of the research.
+In 1965, the NRP finally got a reliably working pulsed cavity resonator, but by that time the CIA was no longer interested in passive devices, largely because of the high levels of RF energy needed to activate them.

 In May 1960, The Thing was mentioned on the fourth day of meetings in the United Nations Security Council, convened by the Soviet Union over the 1960 U-2 incident where a U.S. spy plane had entered their territory and been shot down.
 The U.S. ambassador Henry Cabot Lodge Jr. showed off the bugging device in the Great Seal to illustrate that spying incidents between the two nations were mutual and to allege that Nikita Khrushchev had magnified this particular incident as a pretext to abort the 1960 Paris Summit: "I produced a wooden carving of the Great Seal of the United States which was given by some Russians to the United States Ambassador to the Soviet Union and which hung in his office behind his desk, and which contained an electronic device which made it possible for persons on the outside possessing a certain type of technical device to hear everything that went on.
 I produced that as a piece of evidence, and it is direct, fresh, authentic evidence, to show the effectiveness and the thoroughness of Soviet espionage."

+Replica

+In 2025, John Little, a 79-year-old specialist in counter surveillance, built a functioning replica of The Thing as part of his long standing research into covert listening devices.
+A documentary about his reconstruction premiered in May 2025 and is scheduled for public screening at the National Museum of Computing September of the same year.